yohschang/split_money/README.md

 set the person that has different weighted input form : name1:weighted1,name2:weighted2,......

+## update
+update paid list and weighted list if group has add people

 ### calResult
 return the splited result of this activity